-This course is designed to provide a review of basic math skills for students who need to strengthen their background in math and build a solid foundation before they take a higher level math course.
-Topics covered include: integers/ operations with integers, rational numbers, ratios, rates, proportions, expressions and properties, equations/inequalities.
+This course is designed to provide a review of basic math skills for students who need to strengthen their foundational math skills before enrolling in a higher level math course.
+Topics include: integers/operations with integers, rational numbers, ratios, rates, proportions, expressions and properties, equations/inequalities.
 This course counts for a math elective credit.
-Students who are enrolled in this course will automatically be enrolled in math essentials in the spring.
+Students enrolled in this course will automatically be enrolled in math essentials in the spring.